 Using card or paper cut out two 16cm x 13cm rectangles for the roof, two 15cm x 10cm rectangles for side walls and two 16cm wide x 17cm pointed end gables.
 Using a biscuit cutter, cut out a round window in one of the end gables.

 Preheat the oven to 190°C/375°F/Gas Mark 5.
 When the dough is firm, dust a work surface with flour and roll out the dough to the thickness of a pound coin.
 Cut out pieces to make the house, re-rolling the trimmings as necessary, and lay on baking trays lined with baking parchment.

 Bake for 10-12 mins until just golden brown at the edges.
 Leave to cool on the baking tray for 10 mins before removing and cooling on a wire rack.
 Store in a cake tin for up to 1 week.

 To assemble, mix the royal icing sugar with water as described on the packet.
 Mix half the icing with green food colouring and cover tightly with cling film.
 Pipe the white icing on the sides of each piece and assemble the house on a rectangular cake board.
 Use some cans or packets of food to help support the pieces if necessary.
 It may be easier to build the walls and leave them to set for a few hours before adding the roof.

 To finish, pipe some white icing around the roof and as a fence on the front of the house, decorate with jelly sweets.
 Decorate the roof, if liked.
 Place the green icing in a piping bag fitted with a small star shaped nozzle and pipe around the window, as leaves up the sides of the cottage and all over the cake board to make grass, then decorate with mini chocolate eggs.

 The gingerbread house will keep for up to a week in a cool dry place.
-If you have any dough left, why not make gingerbread men or biscuits.
+If you have any dough left, make it into bunny-shaped biscuits.